jettblu/bluWeb/blog/epsilonCoverage.md

 ### Question One [Translation]

 We are standing in a rectangular field that is one mile long and two miles wide.
-What is the minimum number of restaurants needed so that we are no further than $\epsilon$ from the nearest restroom?
+What is the minimum number of restaurants needed so that we are no further than &#949; from the nearest restroom?

 | **Question One**                                                         |
 | :----------------------------------------------------------------------- |